2164-ServiceNow/Sowmiya-Jayalakshmi-FoodieHub/README.md

      - **Example Flow**:
        - The user clicks on a recipe, and the analyzed instructions are displayed in sequential steps.

-8.**View Nutrition by ID**
+8.Get Dish Pairing for Wine

-   - **As a user**, I want to view the nutritional information of a specific recipe by its ID, so I can make informed dietary choices.
+As a user, I want to receive recommended wine pairings for specific dishes, so I can enhance my dining experience.
-     - **Example Flow**:
+Example Flow:
-       - The user selects a recipe, and its detailed nutrition data (e.g., calories, protein, fats) is displayed.
+The user selects a dish (e.g., "Steak"), and a list of wine pairings is suggested based on the dish.